hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-servicerequest-notes.md

       1. GET [base]/ServiceRequest?patient=5678&amp;code=http://snomed.info/sct\|169069000,http://snomed.info/sct\|399208008

-    *Implementation Notes:* Fetches a bundle of all ServiceRequest resources for the specified patient and diagnostic request code(s).  **SHOULD** support search by multiple codes.
+    *Implementation Notes:* Fetches a bundle of all ServiceRequest resources for the specified patient and diagnostic request code(s).
 The ServiceRequest `code` parameter searches `ServiceRequest.code only. ([how to search by reference](http://hl7.org/fhir/R4/search.html#reference) and [how to search by token](http://hl7.org/fhir/R4/search.html#token))

 #### Optional Search Parameters: